Table of Contents

 3. Spray Surfaces with Vinegar Solution

 Mix equal parts white vinegar and water in a spray bottle.
-After cooking, spray down counters, cutting boards, stovetops, and any other surface that touched raw or cooked fish.
+After cooking, spray down counters, cutting boards, stovetops, and any other surface that touched food.
 Let it sit for a minute, then wipe clean.
-Vinegar’s acetic acid neutralizes alkaline fish oils.
-The vinegar smell dissipates in 10-15 minutes and takes the fish odor with it.
+Vinegar’s acetic acid neutralizes alkaline odors from foods like fish and fried items.
+The vinegar smell dissipates in 10-15 minutes and takes the cooking odors with it.

 4. Wash Your Hands with Lemon or Stainless Steel

-Fish smell clings to skin.
+Cooking odors cling to skin, especially garlic, onion, and fish smells.
 Rub your hands with lemon juice or a stainless steel "soap bar" (or just rub them on your stainless sink) under cold water.
 The sulfur compounds in stainless steel bind to the odor molecules on your skin.
 Lemon does the same thing through citric acid.
-Skip regular soap for the first rinse since it can trap fish oils.
+Skip regular soap for the first rinse since it can trap oils.

 5. Set Out Bowls of Baking Soda Overnight